Fair-Strides/FVTT-Custom-Journal-Theming/README.md

 Parchment 1, by FilterForge : https://www.flickr.com/photos/filterforge/9340122531

-Of course, wherever it may apply, all rights to other ressources used in this module are still their original owners', and I lay no claim to them whatsoever.
+Of course, wherever it may apply, all rights to other resources used in this module are still their original owners', and I lay no claim to them whatsoever.